klaasnicolaas/python-odp-gent/README.md

 ## Data

-You can read the following data with this package:
+You can read the following datasets with this package:

 - Parking garages occupancy (12 locations)
 - Park and Ride occupancy (5 locations)